Skip to main content

 SNAT2-421

-Use the default settings to match all source and destination IP addresses.
-Then click Save & Apply.
+Use the default settings to leave all source IP addresses and destination IP addresses unchanged.
+Then click the Save & Apply button.

 SNAT3-421